bgalit-coder/ci-github-actions-demo/README.md

 When changes are pushed to the repository:
 - The workflow runs automatically
 - The Hello message is printed in the logs
-- Unit tests are executed
+- Tests are executed for each Python version in the matrix
+- Test results are displayed in the GitHub Actions logs
 - The workflow completes successfully if all tests pass

 ---